CEDEL2: Corpus Escrito del Español L2 (version 3)

 Elena García Guerrero (Universidad de Granada)

-CEDEL2 spoken data transcribers:
+CEDEL2 (v.
+2 and v.3) spoken data transcribers:

 Teresa Quesada (Universidad de Granada)